epictris/splints/README.md

 [PyPI Package](https://pypi.org/project/splints)

 # Defining Rules
 Add lint rules to a file named `splints.yaml` at the root of your repo.
-This can be overridden by setting the environment variable `SPLINTS_FILE`
+The location can be overridden by setting the environment variable `SPLINTS_FILE`

+### Required properties
+- pattern (string): The regex expression used to find text matching this lint rule
+- message (string): A description of the lint rule

+### Optional properties
+- code (string): An optional identifier for the lint rule
+- include_globs (list of strings): The lint rule will be active in files matching these globs.
+Defaults to ["*"]
+- exclude_globs: (list of strings): The lint rule will be deactivated in files matching these globs - overrides `include_globs`.
+Defaults to []
+- severity ("error", "warning", "info", "hint"): Changes how your LSP client formats the popup window
+- tags ("deprecated", "unnecessary"): Changes how your LSP client formats the popup message text
+- replacement_options (list of PatternReplacement objects - see below): The replacement options provided when your IDE requests a code action.

+#### PatternReplacement properties
+- description (string): Describe what the replacement will do.
+If no description is provided the description will be set to the replacement outcome.
+- pattern (string): Matches text to replace from the characters matched by its parent lint rule pattern.
+Defaults to "(\n|.)*" (replaces all characters)
+- replacement (string): A string or regex expression that describes the text replacement.
+- imports (list of strings): A list of lines to add to the top of the file to import dependencies of the replacement.

 ### Example Rule Definitions
 #### Warn against type ignores